Troubleshoot Query Pipeline Rules

 1. In the page where your search component is integrated, access the Network tab of the Google Chrome developer tools by either:

-• Right-clicking anywhere in the page, selecting the Inspect option, and selecting the Network tab.
+• Right-clicking anywhere on the page, selecting the Inspect option, and selecting the Network tab.

 DevToolsExample

-2. Type a query in the search box, and then press the Enter key or click the search button.
+2. Type a query in the search box, and then select Enter or click the search button.

 3. Enable the debug mode by either: